IdleHandsApps/StatusBarOverlay/README.md

 ## Dependencies

-* Alamofire is required for the connectivity events
+* Reachability is required for the connectivity events

 ## Get these while stocks last :)